 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

 After the meeting is completed, minutes of the meeting should be created.
-Set up a corporate records binder for your nonprofit to hold important documents such as your certificate of formation, bylaws, and minutes of meetings.
+Set up a corporate records binder to hold the corporation's articles, bylaws, consent forms, minutes, and other important documents.
 For more information, as well as minutes forms, consent forms, and other resolutions, see Nonprofit Meetings, Minutes & Records, by Anthony Mancuso (Nolo).

 Now that you have created your nonprofit corporation, you can obtain your federal and state tax exemptions.
 Here are the steps you must take to obtain your tax-exempt status:

 To obtain federal tax-exempt status from the IRS, you will need to complete and file IRS Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
 This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
-For more information, see Nolo's article How to Obtain 501(c)(3) Tax-Exempt Status for Your Nonprofit.
-For line-by-line instruction on how to complete the form, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
+For line-by-line instructions on how to complete the Form 1023, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).

 Texas does not require nonprofits to register with the state before soliciting contributions from state residents.
 You may have to register your nonprofit in other states before you engage in any out-of-state solicitations.
 For more information about fundraising registration requirements in all 50 states, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman.